ccaballero/galao/README.md

-galao
+galão
 =====

-Interprete para la compilacion de markdown a impress.js o reveal.js
+Script for compilation of markdown text to slides in impress.js or reveal.js.